antrobot1234/Modular-Lora-Trainer/README.md

 4. edit the directories yaml to point to the model install, dataset, and output folder locations.
 5. run using the bat/bash scripts.
 You can find us here: discord.gg/furrydiffusion

+NOTE: if you wish to train using lycoris, you must first install the lycoris-lora pip package onto your sd-scripts install.